Dario Đumić: Twente

 In September 2020, Đumić signed a two-year contract with Twente.
 He made his competitive debut for the team on 25 September against Groningen.
 On 17 January 2021, he scored his first goal for Twente against the same opponent.

 Later stage of career

 In January 2022, Đumić joined SV Sandhausen.

 In August 2023, he moved to Spanish side Eldense.

 International career

 Despite representing Denmark at various youth levels, Đumić decided to play for Bosnia and Herzegovina at the senior level.

 In August 2016, his request to change sports citizenship from Danish to Bosnian was approved by FIFA.
 Subsequently, he received his first senior call up in March 2017, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania.
 He debuted against the latter on 28 March.

 On 7 October, in a 2018 FIFA World Cup qualifier against Belgium, Đumić scored his first senior international goal.

 Personal life

 Đumić married his long-time girlfriend Caroline in June 2023.
+Together they have a daughter named Sophia.

-He graduated with a bachelor of laws honours from the University of Southern Denmark.
+He holds a Master of Laws degree from the University of Southern Denmark.